-Vampyres starts off with a bang, in every sense of the word as two women are making love in the bedroom of a large mansion (again, yes, all women were bi-sexual on film, in the seventies).
+Vampyres is one of those 80s horror movies that starts off with a bang, in every sense of the word as two women are making love in the bedroom of a large mansion (again, yes, all women were bi-sexual on film, in the seventies).
 Suddenly, an unknown assailant opens fire on them, killing them both.
 See, a bang I tell you.
 This appears to be the origin of the vampire couple, who now haunt the castle and feed on the blood of many a male victim.

 Actually, it is a story really about how five separate lives (and unlives) converge to a very unpleasant end.
 Besides our two living dead beauties, we have Ted (Murray Brown), a passing motorist who falls victim to our lesbian vampire couple and likes it so much, the guy just won’t leave, or die.
 Plus a young couple named John and Harriet (Brian Deacon and Sally Faulkner) who set up camp in the wooded area near the castle so they can relax.
 Harriet is a painter and a little on edge, John wants to fish and really doesn’t care about much else.
 Harriet spies our two cloaked beauties wandering the grounds at night, but John doesn’t really care, he thinks she is overreacting, that’s never good.